Dr. Jon Pahl

 Education: BA, Valparaiso University (History, Religion, Christ College), 1980; MTS, Trinity Lutheran Seminary (History, Theology, Society), 1983; PhD, The University of Chicago Divinity School (The History of Christianity, 1990)

-Jon Pahl, PhD, is Peter Paul and Elizabeth Hagan Professor in the History of Christianity and Director of MA Programs at The Lutheran Theological Seminary at Philadelphia.
+Jon Pahl, PhD, is Peter Paul and Elizabeth Hagan Professor in the History of Christianity at The Lutheran Theological Seminary at Philadelphia.
 Prof. Pahl was conferred the Peter Paul and Elizabeth Hagan Endowed Chair in the History of Christianity in a ceremony on November 27, 2012.
 He has also served as Visiting Professor of Religion at Temple University, in Philadelphia, and as Visiting Professor of Religion at Princeton University.

 Dr. Pahl has published dozens of articles, essays, columns, and reviews; has appeared on media outlets from the BBC to ABC, and is author or editor of six books, most recently Shopping Malls and Other Sacred Spaces: Putting God in Place (Wipf and Stock), and Empire of Sacrifice: The Religious Origins of American Violence (NYU).
 All of his books are on amazon.com.